Human rights in Saudi Arabia: Capital punishment

 In November 2021, sixteen British MPs and peers urged foreign secretary Liz Truss to intervene and stop Saudi Arabia from sentencing the Saudi scholar Hassan al-Maliki to death.
-Al-Maliki has been behind bars since 2017 on multiple charges, including "conducting interviews with western news outlets" and "owning books" that are unauthorised by the Saudi government.
+Al-Maliki has been behind bars since 2017 on multiple charges, including "conducting interviews with western news outlets" and "owning books" that are unauthorized by the Saudi government.
 He was held incommunicado and in solitary confinement for three months.
-Labour MP Andy Slaughter said the treatment of the prominent academic was "totally incompatible with the reforms espoused by crown prince Mohammed bin Salman."
+Labor MP Andy Slaughter said the treatment of the prominent academic was "totally incompatible with the reforms espoused by crown prince Mohammed bin Salman."

-In November 2022, human rights organizations said Saudi Arabia resumed secret executions for drug offences.
-In 2018, Crown Prince Mohammed bin Salman had vowed to "minimise" capital punishment.
+In November 2022, human rights organizations said Saudi Arabia resumed secret executions for drug offenses.
+In 2018, Crown Prince Mohammed bin Salman had vowed to "minimize" capital punishment.
 The regime had said that only those found guilty of a murder or of manslaughter will be sentenced to death.
 However, November 2022 reports revealed that the authorities executed 17 people in 10 days over non-violent drug charges.
 It included seven Saudis, four Syrians, three Pakistanis and three Jordanians.
-The executions majorly including beheading with a sword, bringing the total executions of 2022 to at least 137.
-It exceeded the combined number of executions of 2020 and 2021.
-The UN was not sure how many more people were on a death row.
+The executions, mainly by beheading with a sword, brought the total of executions for 2022 to at least 137.
+It exceeded the combined number of executions in 2020 and 2021.
+The UN was unsure how many more people were on a death row.
 However, the European Saudi Organisation for Human Rights (ESOHR) said nearly 54 more people, including eight minors, were on death row.

+In 2025 Saudi Arabia has broken its record for executions for the second year in a row.
+At least 347 people were executed that year.
+This is higher than the 345 executions recorded in 2024, according to Reprieve, a campaign group based in the UK that monitors executions in Saudi Arabia and represents people on death row.